Abstract: Choosing a domain name

 Maybe the first thing you need to think about is what to call your website.
 Unfortunately most of the obvious names are gone.
-Every 3 letter combination has probably been registered already, along with most of the 1, 2, 3 4,5 and 6 letter words in the dictionary, so you're either going to have to register your own name (e.g. bobatkins.com) or you're going to have to make something up.
+Every 3 letter combination has probably been registered already, along with most of the 1, 2, 3 4,5 and 6 letter words in the dictionary and some of them which aren't, so you're either going to have to register your own name if it's still available (e.g. bobatkins.com - which isn't available of course!) or you're going to have to make something up.

 Using your name isn't a bad idea if it's fairly easy to spell.
 If your name is Zbigniew Brzezinski, you probably don't want to attempt to register the domain zbigniewbrzezinski.com, but if it's John Shaw, johnshaw.com is pretty good.